Our2020View/Our2020View.github.io/ourmods.md

 </head>
 <body>

-So, here are the mods that we have implemented, or are in the planning stages - This page is a work in progress, but hopefully it will give you some ideas...
+So, here are the mods that we have implemented, or have in the planning stages - This page is a work in progress, but hopefully it will give you some ideas...

 <h1> Electrical </h1>